CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 ##What will we be doing?
 We will be building a static website from scratch!
 By the end of the class you will have the basics to further venture out in the world of web design and development.

-We'll be building a
-<a href="http://mcopages.com/sherminn/" target="_blank">simple homepage</a>.
-We'll cover the basics of HTML/CSS, website design and also on how to upload a website.
+Here is an example of a <a href="http://mcopages.com/sherminn/" target="_blank">simple homepage</a>.
+Some of the topics we'll be covering are the basics of HTML/CSS, website design and how to upload a website.

 ##What would I need for this class?